starlab-bcn/ecop-shoreline/README.md

 where:

-* Scaled: image after applying the intensity rescaling (byte numpy array)
+* Scaled: image after applying the intensity rescaling (uint8 numpy array)
-* Denoised: image after applying the denoising filter (byte numpy array)
+* Denoised: image after applying the denoising filter (uint8 numpy array)
-* Rawland: raw land mask before applying morphological operation (byte numpy array).
+* Rawland: raw land mask before applying morphological operation (uint8 numpy array).

 #### The Rawland images (one for each polarization) correspond to band 1 and band 2 in the second function: